 Bose-Einstein statistics

 Bose-Einstein statistics is one of the two fundamental statistical models used to describe the behavior of particles in a collection, the other being the Fermi-Dirac statistics.
-Bose-Einstein statistics is used to describe the behavior of particles that have integer spin, such as photons, gluons, and bosons.
+Bose-Einstein statistics is used to describe the behavior of particles that have integer spin, Bose-Einstein distribution, such as photons, gluons, and bosons.

 Bose-Einstein statistics describe the probability distribution of particles in a collection, taking into account the fact that particles with the same quantum state are indistinguishable.
 According to Bose-Einstein statistics, these indistinguishable particles are not restricted to occupying different quantum states, unlike in the case of Fermi-Dirac statistics.